open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 fetching of the context to work correctly even when log records are emitted asynchronously (which otherwise can result in the incorrect implicit context being fetched.

+TODO: clarify how works or doesn't work when the log statement call site and the log appender are executed on different threads.

 ### Explicit Context